-The National Concert Hall, Ireland’s premier classical music venue and home to the RTÉ National Symphony Orchestra, has been the backdrop to the Competition for 30 years where the exciting Finals have been televised and broadcast live by RTÉ, Ireland’s public service broadcaster.
+The National Concert Hall, Ireland’s premier classical music venue and home to the National Symphony Orchestra, has been the backdrop to the Competition for over 30 years where the exciting Finals have been broadcast live by RTÉ, Ireland’s public service broadcaster.

 Ireland’s vibrant capital city Dublin is the largest city in Ireland, straddling the River Liffey.